House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. EPAUTO AT-010-2 Portable Air Compressor – Best Overall

-A good 12-volt compressor needs to small enough to easily store in your vehicle and powerful enough to quickly inflate your car’s tires and get you back on the road.
-The EPAUTO AT-010-2 Portable Air Compressor meets these qualifications and it manages to do so without breaking the bank.
+A good 12-volt compressor must be small enough to store in your vehicle easily and powerful enough to quickly inflate your tires and get you back on the road.
+The EPAUTO AT-010-2 Portable Air Compressor meets these qualifications, and it manages to do so without breaking the bank.

 The biggest drawback of this compressor is that it doesn’t support truck tires.
-However, it’s capable of inflating to a maximum pressure of 70 psi, so we didn’t encounter any problems filling the tires on our SUVs and small pickups.
-And car tires are no trouble since they rarely inflate over 50 psi.
+However, it can inflate to a maximum pressure of 70 psi, so we didn’t encounter any problems filling the tires on our SUVs and small pickups.
+Car tires are no trouble since they rarely inflate over 50 psi.

-This compressor is dead-simple to use.
-Just insert the included 12-volt plug into your vehicle’s lighter socket and use the digital display to set the precise pressure you want the tire inflated to.
-Then you just turn the compressor on and it does the rest.
-The built-in auto-shutoff feature even ensures that your tire never over-inflates, shutting off once the proper pressure has been reached.
+The EPAUTO compressor is incredibly simple to use.
+Just insert the 12-volt plug into your vehicle’s lighter socket and use the digital display to set the precise pressure you want the tire inflated to.
+Then you just turn the compressor on, and it does the rest.
+The built-in auto-shutoff feature even ensures that your tire never over-inflates.

-Once you turn it on, you might be surprised at just how quiet this compressor is; we were.
-And thankfully, additional adapters are included for inflating items that aren’t tires.
+Once you turn it on, you might be surprised at how quiet this compressor is; we were.
+Thankfully, additional adapters are included for inflating items like air mattresses.
 Overall, we think this is the best 12v air compressor on the market this year.

 Pros